 Graffiti removal customers include schools, libraries, homeowners, retailers, government offices, public utility companies, real estate agents, and real estate developers.

 People need graffiti removal services because most illegal graffiti has little to no aesthetic value; Graffiti can be an eyesore and deface the structures they’re on.
 Also, graffiti is a property crime with actual monetary and social costs.
 Graffiti can make a property lose significant resale value.
 As for the social costs, graffiti can make people feel unsafe, as this is often interpreted as a lack of security.
 Retail establishments could also lose business if their customers see graffiti.

 - Applying a chemical solvent or chemical paint remover, and

 The paint-out method is the most affordable solution, which doesn’t require chemical solvents.
 Pressure washing is sometimes combined with the use of chemical solvents.
 Either approach can work depending on the surface the graffiti is on and the size of the graffiti.

 Most professional graffiti removal experts begin with assessing the type of paint used and the surface it’s sprayed on.
 This helps them determine which kind of paint remover to use and how much of it to apply.
 After the assessment, they apply the chemicals and let it set.
 They then use a pressure washer to remove the graffiti section by section.
 If the graffiti isn’t removed completely on the first pass, they repeat the process until all the graffiti is gone.

-The usual rate for graffiti removal can range from $50 to $100 per square metre.
-Prices vary depending on the travel distance and complexity of the task.
+Graffiti removal services usually charge $1 to $3 per square foot, but the rate may vary depending on the location and complexity of the task.
 Expect a higher rate if the graffiti is not easily accessible, such as high up on the wall of a property, as this will require safety equipment.

 Related price guides